-In most cases curing your tumor involves surgery and is the best treatment option in the earlier stages of the disease.
+In most cases curing your tumor involves surgery and is the best option in the earlier stages of the disease.

 That’s not to say that chemotherapy won’t help, rather it is used to either ‘shrink’ the tumor or used pre-theatre to prevent recurrence when it is referred to as adjuvant chemotherapy.

 In the later stages of the disease (stage 3 or 4) palliative options are usually recommended.

 Select A Topic:

 Risks of surgery are always present, but this is normally the best chance of cure.

 There are really 2 routes you can take in surgically.
 You can either have curative cancer surgery to remove the tumor completely or have palliative surgery to bypass the tumor with a roux-en-y procedure or gastrojejunostomy.